LEGAL

 • CALL_PHONE: direct call action when initiated by the user.

-• USE_BIOMETRIC: optional biometric confirmation for app lock flows.
+• USE_BIOMETRIC: optional biometric confirmation for the hidden-apps passcode flow.

 • SYSTEM_ALERT_WINDOW: optional internet speed overlay.